floreskemec/floreskemec/README.md

 - 👋 Hi, I’m Gonzalo
 - 👀 I’m interested in coding and data.
+- I know Java, C# and Python.
-- 🌱 I’m currently learning Data Engineering.
+- 🌱 I’m currently working with Python and Data Engineering.
 - 📫 How to reach me: floreskemec@gmail.com

 <!---